MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/on-premises-connectivity.md

 ## IPSec VPNs

-You can implement connectivity between Azure VMware Solution private clouds and on-premises sites by routing traffic through a *transit* virtual network in Azure.
+You can implement connectivity between Azure VMware Solution private clouds and on-premises sites by routing traffic through a *transit* virtual network on Azure.
 The transit network is connected to the Azure VMware Solution private cloud through the managed ExpressRoute circuit.
 The transit virtual network is connected to the on-premises site via an IPSec VPN, as shown here:

 :::image type="content" source="media/network-design-guide-figure-9.png" alt-text="Diagram that shows a general architecture for IPSec connectivity." lightbox="media/network-design-guide-figure-9.png" border="false":::

 You can enforce security policies for connections between on-premises sites and the Azure VMware Solution private cloud (the dashed line in the diagram) by routing traffic through a firewall, if the VPN device doesn't provide firewall features.
-This configuration requires [Azure Virtual WAN with routing Intent](/azure/virtual-wan/how-to-routing-policies), as discussed in the [Customer-managed virtual network vs. Virtual WAN hub](#decide-where-to-host-the-virtual-devices-on-azure) section of this article.
+This configuration requires [Azure Virtual WAN with routing Intent](/azure/virtual-wan/how-to-routing-policies), as discussed in the [Decide where to host the virtual devices on Azure](#decide-where-to-host-the-virtual-devices-on-azure) section of this article.

 Before you implement IPSec connectivity between on-premises sites and transit virtual networks, you need to make three design decisions: